bitsofcotton/ddpmopt/README.md

 This matches our senses on viewing the image.

 Instead of them, we use pqredg for whole image context with each pixel prediction.
 So this means output is all of the outer coverable contexts traced prediction.
 However, the prediction dimension is the matter for this.

+# Tips around relation to bitsofcotton/masp
+We can use detecting such feature quantities by bitsofcotton/masp.
+However, this isn't unveils deep structure they behaves to operatable in the picture set by itself.
+So we need to do bitsofcotton/isolate and match to known algorithms.

+# Tips on adding pseudo bump map dimension
+We add the z-axis handle on input before to pqredg's predv.
+This is only to ease our mind however this can add some z-axis based context slight on prediction.

 # Tips on cherry picking the result
 We should \*cherry pick\* a best parameter on predv1, instead of them, we have rot \< 0 for pseudo predict all of the params and cherry pick after them but they produces only half of the input valid condition.